 Setting up: How to Web-Enable Microsoft Apps

-Downloading the fully featured version of TSplus Remote Access or even Remote Work seems like a good place to start.
+Downloading the fully featured version of TSplus Remote Access seems like a good place to start.
 You can try it for free first or buy it before the 15-day trial is over.
 Moreover, there are very few restrictions on the type or set-up of the Windows server or computer to host the software.
 Indeed, TSplus Remote Access will individually publish and Web-enable just about any specific Windows application, recent or legacy.
-Meanwhile, TSplus Remote Work will rather give a remote user secure access to their PC from anywhere over HTML5.
-Therefore, this gives them remote access to their usual applications as they would be in their workstation.
+Meanwhile, you can configure the software to rather give a remote user secure access to their PC from anywhere over HTML5.
+In that form, it gives them a seamless experience on their workstation, whether at the office or away.

 Once you install TSplus Remote Access, you can open it up and work in either Lite or Expert Mode.
 In Lite Mode, application publishing commands and shortcuts are now on the console “Home” display.
 Developers at TSplus have made everything as visual, ergonomic and efficient as possible.